Amihai Eliyahu

 Amihai Ben-Eliyahu (עמיחי בן אליהו; born 24 April 1979), commonly known as Amihai Eliyahu (עמיחי אליהו), is an Israeli far-right politician and activist who has served as Minister of Heritage since 2025.
-Eliyahu currently serves as a member of the Knesset for Otzma Yehudit, an office he briefly served in following the 2022 Israeli legislative election.
+Eliyahu is a member of the Knesset for Otzma Yehudit.

 In 2023, Eliyahu received international attention for his suggestion that nuclear weapons be used in the Gaza Strip in the Gaza war.
 He is a resident of the West Bank settlement of Rimonim.

 In January 2025, Eliyahu resigned from his ministerial position in response to the 2025 Gaza war ceasefire, and rejoined the Knesset in accordance with the Norwegian Law.
 He rejoined the cabinet in March.

 Biography

-He was born in Jerusalem He is the son of Shmuel Eliyahu, and the grandson of Mordechai Eliyahu, the former Sephardi Chief Rabbi of Israel.
-He attended various yeshivas across the country, and during his IDF service, he served in the Paratroopers Brigade and fought in the 2006 Lebanon War.
+Eliyahu was born in Jerusalem and raised in Shlomi, a town in Northern Israel.
+He is the son of Shmuel Eliyahu and the grandson of Mordechai Eliyahu, the former Sephardi Chief Rabbi of Israel.
+He attended various Israeli yeshivas, and during his IDF service was in the Paratroopers Brigade and fought in the 2006 Lebanon War.

 Political career

-Prior to joining Otzma Yehudit, he was a supporter of the National Union party.
-He was placed 18th on the Yamina list of September 2019 Israeli legislative election, he didn't make into the Knesset since the alliance only won seven seats.
+Before joining Otzma Yehudit, Eliyahu supported the National Union party.
+He was placed 18th on the Yamina list of September 2019 Israeli legislative election and was not elected to the Knesset, as the alliance only won seven seats.
 Eliyahu was placed fourth on the Otzma Yehudit list in the 2022 Israeli legislative election, and became an MK.

-He became Minister for Jerusalem Affairs and Heritage on 29 December 2022, and resigned from the Knesset on 1 January 2023 as part of the Norwegian Law.
+He became Minister for Jerusalem Affairs and Heritage on 29 December 2022 and resigned from the Knesset on 1 January 2023 as part of the Norwegian Law.

-On 17 January 2025, Otzma Yehudit held a press conference in which they announced their intention to withdraw from the coalition if the government accepted the three-phase ceasefire proposal.
-The proposal was accepted, and Eliyahu subsequently resigned alongside the rest of the party's ministers when the ceasefire went into effect on 19 January 2025.
+On 17 January 2025, Otzma Yehudit held a press conference at which it announced its intention to withdraw from the coalition if the government accepted the three-phase ceasefire proposal.
+The proposal was accepted, and Eliyahu resigned alongside the rest of the party's ministers when the ceasefire went into effect on 19 January 2025.
 His term ended on 21 January.
 Otzma Yehudit has stated its intention to rejoin the governing coalition if the deal does not result in a permanent ceasefire.

-The cabinet approved Eliyahu's reappointment on 18 March and it was approved by the Knesset the following day.
+The cabinet approved Eliyahu's reappointment on 18 March and the Knesset approved it the next day.